Family of slain mother wants tragic situation to be a warning to others

 “She was a great mother,” Orange said.

-Which is why Kristie’s family says this hotel is where she was staying.
-It was supposed to be her safe haven to keep her free from harm, but in an instant it was anything but when the man she once dated, admitted in this police report he was able to quote ‘easily overpower’ her, before stabbing the Memphis mother to death
+Kristie’s family says that’s why she was staying at the hotel.
+It was supposed to be her safe haven to keep her free from harm, but in an instant it was anything but when the man she once dated, admitted in this police report he was able to quote “easily overpower” her, before stabbing the Memphis mother to death

 “He found her, like he always do,” Orange said.
 “For you to beat her, stab her, kill her, and smother her, like what?
 Why?”

-A question Perry will soon have to answer when he faces a judge in court.
+That’s a question Perry will soon have to answer when he faces a judge in court.
 Meanwhile, Linda Orange wants Kristie’s tragic story to be a warning to others.

 “First sign of anything foul, leave.
 It’s not worth it.
 Somebody out there loves you,” Orange said.